Analytical Techniques in Forensic Chemistry

 - Trace Analysis: Identifies and quantifies trace amounts of compounds in complex samples.

-- Comparative Analysis: Compares evidence samples to known standards or references.
+- Comparative Analysis: Compares evidence samples to known standards or references to determine if they share a common origin.

 Data Analysis